nirmalpaul383/Project-House-Calc/README.md

 # Project-House-Calc
+About House Calc:
           House Calc is an open source "income from house property calculator" based on the Indian income tax law.
-About House Calc:
-          House Calc is a "income from house property calculator" based on the Indian income tax law.
 Note:
           This calculator is made just only for publicly and quickly calculate the 'basic' taxation under 'income from house property head' in India.